arizas/Ariz-HumanityBridge/HOW-WE-WORK.md

 * Risk Identification & Management: Surface and address risks or blockers promptly, working collaboratively to minimize their impact.

 * Problem-Solving: Go beyond the acceptance criteria to understand and effectively address the underlying problem.

+# **Project management**

+To keep track of our progress and manage issues in an efficient way we use a [Kanban board](https://github.com/orgs/arizas/projects/7/views/1) The board consists of the following columns.

+**0. No status** Suggestions

+**1. Triage:** Issues that are approved and need processing, such as adding details, priority, and size.

+**2. Backlog:** Issues that are accepted and ready for development.

+**3. In Development:** Issues that are in active development.

+**4. Blockers:** Issues that are blocked.

+**5. In Review:** Issues that are waiting for peer review.

+**6. Done:** Items that are shipped to production.

+**7. Closed:** Items that we won’t fix or can’t reproduce.